InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 ## Difference autonext and break

 If autonext is deactivated at the end of the lock, the hob is switched off.
-With the pause button the rest timer is stopped,However, the hob remains switched on and the Brautomat calculates the power required for the hob.
+The pause button stops the rest timer, but the hob remains switched on and the Brautomat calculates the required power for the hob.

-The following sections describe the optional special functions.
+The following sections describe the optional Sonthe functions are described.
 Brautomat beginners can skip the description of the special functions.

 ## Special function 0°C rest when autonext is activated